catusf/transcribe/README.md

 pip install -r requirements.txt
 ```

+# Non-windows installations

+- `requirements.txt` conatains 2 packages that are not available on non-Windows machines, please remove these two lines

+    - `wxPython`

+    - `Gooey`

 # Execute

-- Edit `run_transcribe_server.bat and `run_translate_subtitles_server.bat` to point to correct location of the `activate.bat` batch file installed by the above Python

-- Copy videos to transcribe and translate to `./downloads` folder
+- First, copy videos to transcribe and translate to `./downloads/` folder

-- Double click these two batch files in Explorer to start them (another way is to use the build .exe files to run)
+## Console

+- Run `transcribe.py`

+## GUI (on Windows only)

+- Run `transcribe.pyw`

+## Output

+- The output will be in `./downloads/subs/` folder